 1. What Federal Agencies Enforce the FCPA?

-As mentioned above, the SEC enforces U.S. individuals’ and companies’ obligations under the FCPA.
+As mentioned above, the Securities and Exchange Commission enforces U.S. individuals’ and companies’ obligations under the FCPA.
 However, the SEC is not the only agency responsible for assessing and enforcing FCPA compliance.
-The U.S. Department of Justice (DOJ) plays a major role in enforcing the FCPA as well, and it routinely participates in and independently conducts investigations targeting individuals and companies suspected of FCPA violations.
+The U.S. Department of Justice (DOJ) plays a major role in enforcing the FCPA as well, and government officials from the DOJ routinely participate in and independently conduct investigations targeting individuals and companies suspected of FCPA violations.

 2. What Happens During an FCPA Investigation?

 These, of course, are extremely abridged versions of the FCPA investigation process.
-SEC and DOJ investigations tend to be extraordinarily comprehensive, and avoiding civil or criminal enforcement requires a clear understanding of the FCPA as well as the procedural laws and regulations that apply to federal investigations.
-In many cases, it will be possible to avoid enforcement action; however, doing so requires a strategic approach, and companies will be well-served to have proactive defense mechanisms in place.
+SEC and DOJ investigations tend to be extraordinarily comprehensive, and avoiding civil or criminal enforcement requires a clear understanding of the FCPA as well as the procedural laws and regulations that apply to federal white collar and corporate investigations.
+In many cases, it will be possible to avoid enforcement action; however, doing so requires a strategic approach, and companies will be well-served to have proactive corporate and white collar criminal defense mechanisms in place.

 3. What are the Penalties for FCPA Violations?